Unity-Technologies/sentis-samples/ChatSample/README.md

 The sample demonstrates:
 - Integration of multimodal LLM models in Unity
 - Asynchronous model inference
-- UI Toolkit for modern editor interfaces
+- AppUI for modern editor interfaces
 - State management using Redux patterns
 - Model scheduling and resource management